markdawson/sudoku/README.md

 # Simple Sudoku Solver
+A toy project for my application to [the Recurse Center](https://www.recurse.com/).

 This is a plain Python sudoku solver that can solve any sudoku puzzle through a combination of constraint satisfaction and brute force search.